antitoxic/signali/README.md

 ```

-The code above will behave the same as "Example 1" unless the client requests html response.
+The code above will behave the same as "Example 1" unless the client requests data in html format.
 If the client requests html response the code above will put all errors in a session variable
 and redirect to `route-name`.
 Useful when you want to show errors in the same form the input originated from.